Cyber8RU7U5/streamdeck-audio-player/README.md

 The [`streamdeck-ui`](https://timothycrosley.github.io/streamdeck-ui/) is missing this option, hence this GPT-o4-mini vibe-coded repository.

+*For the people hunting for easter eggs, try and find my username via the way Cursor AI works. ~ Happy hunting*

 ## GPT-o4-mini: Security Notice

 This script is designed for personal use and accepts certain security trade-offs for convenience: